• Skip to primary navigation

 everyone safe at home made me happy

 In the meantime, I am eating frozen peas.
-It’s OK as they are the one vegetable that tastes quite good directly from the freezer to the pot.
+It's OK as they are the one vegetable that tastes quite good directly from the freezer to the pot.
 Nothing could be easier or tastier than this old-fashioned Italian specialty: Pasta with Peas.
 I bet you have all the ingredients right in your pantry and freezer.
+So what is stopping you from making this comforting Italian pasta dish?
 Happy Spring!

 Ingredients

-1 ½ cups ditalini pasta or small shells
+• 1 ยฝ cups ditalini pasta or small shells

 Instructions